HMS Karrakatta

-HMS Karakatta (or Karrakatta) was a of the Royal Navy, launched in 1889.
+HMS Karrakatta (or Karakatta) was a of the Royal Navy, launched in 1889.
 She was part of the Auxiliary Squadron of the Australia Station from 1890 until 1903, and was sold in 1905.

 Design

 Sir William White designed the Sharpshooter class in 1888.
 They had a length overall of 242 ft, a beam of 27 ft and a displacement of 735 tons.
 They were engined with two sets of triple-expansion steam engines, two locomotive-type boilers, and twin screws.
 This layout produced 2500 ihp with natural draught and 3600 ihp with forced draught, giving them a top speed of 19 kn.
 They carried 100 tons of coal, giving them a range of about 2500 nmi at 10 kn and were manned by 91 sailors and officers.

 Armament

 At build the class was fitted with two QF 4.7 in/45-pounder guns and four 3-pounder guns.
 Five 14 in torpedo tubes were fitted, and three reloads were provided.